jhpyle/docassemble/_docs/security.md

 # Issues to look out for

-The standard [Docker] deployment of **docassemble** uses [tmpreaper] to clean out temporary files.
-There have been warnings about security issues related to [tmpreaper], which are discussed in /usr/share/doc/tmpreaper/README.security.gz in the Debian package.

 **docassemble** makes extensive use of [eval] and [exec], including to process information supplied by the user.
 There are protections in place to prevent code injection, but more work could be done to harden